starknet-io/starknet.js/www/guides/connect_account.md

 const account = new Account(provider, accountAddress, starkKeyPair);
 ```

-Your account is now connect, and you can use it.
+Your account is now connected, and you can use it.

-## 👛 Connect an existing account (in any network) :
+## 👛 Connect an existing account (in any network)

-The code is exactly the same, you have just :
+The code is exactly the same, you just have to :

-- to connect to the appropriate network.
+- connect to the appropriate network.
-- to use the address of this account (public data).
+- use the address of this account (public data).
-- to use the private key of this account (very sensitive date : your code MUST not disclose it).
+- use the private key of this account (very sensitive data : your code MUST not disclose it).

 For example, to connect an existing account to testnet, with a private key stored in .env non archived file :

 ```typescript
 import * as dotenv from "dotenv";